-With the innovation of mobile applications and the arrival of fifth generation of telecommunication, edge computing has become a popular scheme due to its geographical proximity to end users; thus, the overall architecture has the advantage of lower latency and higher user experience.
-However, because of the physical limitation, management and orchestration in the edge system is necessary in order to maintain operations, common functionalities and application lifecycle.
-Accordingly, the IEEE P1935 working group introduced a standardized, orchestration- wise design to simplify the process and offer better system performance and user experience.
-This standard involves the framework, architecture, and procedures of the Edge/Fog system as well as its application lifecycle management.
+With the innovation of mobile applications and the arrival of the fifth generation of telecommunication, edge computing has become a popular scheme due to its geographical proximity to end users.
+The overall architecture has the advantage of lower latency and improved user experience.
+However, because of physical limitations, management and orchestration in the edge system is necessary to maintain operations, common functions, and application lifecycle.
+Accordingly, a standardized, orchestration-wise design to simplify the process and offer better system performance and user experience was introduced by the IEEE P1935 working group.
+The framework, architecture, and procedures of the edge-fog system as well as its application lifecycle management are involved in this standard.

 Working Group Details